Welcome to the Corrections Center of Northwest Ohio

 Criminal History Check

-Those individuals that have passed all portions of the test will have a criminal/traffic history check conducted through the NCIC (National Crime Information Center).
+Applicants will have a criminal/traffic history check conducted through the NCIC (National Crime Information Center).
 Should it be found that an individual has had a felony conviction, multiple misdemeanor convictions or any conviction of a violent nature, drug offense or sex related offense, that individual will not be considered for employment.

 Upon recommendation of the interviewing committee, a background investigation will be conducted.
 A background investigation includes the verification of your work history and personal reference checks.
 A negative reference may eliminate a candidate from future consideration for employment.